ClairBerlin/clair-stack/Readme.md

 [`manage.py`](https://docs.djangoproject.com/en/3.1/ref/django-admin/) script
 of the `managair_server` container.
 All arguments are passed on.

-Add `-y` to skip confirmation, useful for piping to stdin, as in loaddata (see below).
+Add `-y` to skip confirmation in case of non-default docker contexts.
+This is needed for piping to stdin, as in loaddata (see below), since the prompt leads to a broken pipe.

 Examples: